sc-pulsion/wp_auto_update_mu_plugin/README.md

 # Installation
 Create the /wp-content/mu-plugins folder if it does not already exist

-Copy the PHP file into the folder
+Copy the enable-auto-updates.php file into the folder